smastrom/react-rating/README.md

 ### Per-active-item styling

-If you wish to style each rating item, you can optionally pass an array of JSX elements to `itemShapes` and an array of valid CSS colors to any **<u>active color</u>** property:
+If you wish to style each rating item, you can optionally pass an array of JSX elements to `itemShapes` and an array of valid CSS colors to any **<u>active</u>** property:

 ![react-rating](https://i.ibb.co/QXsDp8B/Schermata-2022-06-30-alle-01-30-51.png)